 - Quakertown Farmers Market (Quakertown) is open year round, Friday through Saturday 9 am – 9 pm and Sunday, 10 am – 5 pm.
 Pick up some produce and walk around the 225,000 square foot indoor/outdoor flea market while you are there.

 - Wrightstown Winter Farmers Market (Wrightstown) has moved indoors for the winter (yay!).
-It’s the same great produce and prepared products, packed into the Barn @ The Gathering in Wrightstown, just half mile from the usual seasonal location.
+It’s the same great produce and prepared products, packed into the Anchor Run Church in Wrightstown on Route 413, just a few miles from the usual seasonal location.

 Health foods and juices.
 When we say drink your meals this year, we don’t mean milkshakes or those frappuccinos from coffee shops.
 Swap out the morning coffees for local and fresh-squeezed juices, and replace those fattening chips with homemade granola or hummus.
 Instead of Wal-Mart, try out one of these healthy shops in the area: